ethz-asl/lcd/python/README.md

 ## Usage
 **Data generation**
-Generate the data by using the data generation script `generate_data.sh` and specifying the corresponding paths.
-If it is needed to change settings of the line detector ROS node, it can be run separately:
+To generate the data used for training and evaluation, first run the ROS node for line detection:
 ```bash
 roslaunch line_ros_utility detect_and_save_lines.launch
 ```
-and then run `generate_raw_data.py` with arguments explained above.
+and then run `generate_raw_data.py` with the arguments explained above.

 The data used for training is stored in the directory specified by `train_path`.
 It consists of scene folders containing all frames of a scene.
 After generating all data, create a directory for the train, validation and test set each.
 Split the data by moving a fraction of the folder to the train and validation set.
 Careful not to have duplicates in the train and validation directories.
 Scenes where visualization is desired can be copied into the test directory.